 A Prayer on Theodicy

 Another day dawns and it whispers of bad news.
-Another person dying of cancer, another marriage falling apart, another family whose money has run out, another person’s faith reeling and staggering, another hate-fueled bomb goes off around the world, another storm strikes killing hundreds…
+Another person dying of cancer, another marriage falling apart, another family whose money has run out, another person’s faith reeling and staggering, another hate-fuelled bomb goes off around the world, another storm strikes killing hundreds…

 And this morning, another prayer from Walter Brueggemann’s Prayers for Privileged People.
 This one is called “On Theodicy”: